techypoint/techypoint.github.io/_posts/create-a-website/2020-05-08-create-github-account.md

 In this tutorial, we learned about Github and how to create repository.

 ### Further Study Material
 1. For Github - [Github](https://github.com "For GitHub")
 2. To create repository - [Creating a new repository](https://help.github.com/en/enterprise/2.13/user/articles/creating-a-new-repository "To create Repository")

-**In the next tutorial**, we will learn how to get and save website code to the github account.
+**In the next tutorial**, we will learn how to get and save website code to the Github account.